about

 Many people know me publicly as a Muslim sexual health expert — a role that grew through years of education, therapy, workshops, and eventually the publication of my book in the summer of 2025.
 That work mattered, and it still does.
 But as that chapter expanded outward, something inside me began to shift.

-Completing a Trauma and Somatics practitioner certificate, alongside deepening my Islamic Psychology training through the Shifaa Method, clarified what I had already been sensing.
-In the fall, I allowed myself to pause — to sit with the discomfort, to honor the dissonance, and to listen carefully for what my work was becoming.
+Completing a Trauma and Somatics practitioner certificate, alongside deepening my Islamic Psychology training through the Shifa Method, clarified what I had already been sensing.
+And in the fall of 2025, I allowed myself to pause — to sit with the discomfort, to honor the dissonance, and to listen carefully for what my work was becoming.

-Witnessing the Soul
+Introducing Witnessing the Soul

 Where We Might Go From Here